 Give as much advance notice as possible.
-Where practicable applications should be lodged
+Where practicable applications should be lodged at least six weeks before the intended departure date.

 Such advance notice enables the authorised Government travel agency to take advantage of special fares that must be booked and ticketed a few weeks prior to travel and complete accommodation requirements.